 To develop the overall Regional Transportation Plan (RTP) that furthers the goals and objectives of the region's current transportation needs, and assesses future transportation goals that enhance safety, capacity, access, active transportation, and efficiency.
 The development of the RTP requires coordination with the City of Bishop and County Housing Elements.
 ICLTC strives within this work element to identify stakeholders and engage in a cooperative process to ensure that the RTP best represents the interests of the population and constituency of Inyo County.

 - Monitor implementation of the Inyo County Regional Transportation Plan 2019.
-(July 2021 June 2022) - Secure a contract with LSC consulting, Inc. for RTP development.
-(October December 2021)
+(July 2022 June 2023) - Begin work with LSC consulting, Inc. for the RTP update.
+(July 2022- June 2023)

 Proposed Products: 2023 Regional Transportation Plan